December 5, 2011: 3D fileSpace 1.1 available!

 Hold down the control key key, then tap the command key key once.

-Because these keys are conveniently located in the corner of the keyboard (both corner on some keyboards), you can scroll without even having to look at the keys.
+Because these keys are conveniently located in the corner of the keyboard (both corner on some keyboards), you can scroll without having to even glance at the keys.

-You can choose your own preferred combinations of these keys, and have them displayed in a corner of the screen as a reminder.
+You can choose your own preferred combinations of these keys.
 Scroll Keys also feature an adjustable scrolling speed, with optional progressive acceleration, so that you can easily scroll multiple pages simply by holding down a key.

 A single user license costs $14 and is valid for one person using any number of computers.
 Five and ten users licenses are also available, as well as family licenses (valid for all members of one household on their own computers).
 Buy now